|

 add other components to these screens.

-class) that
+Form class) that

-objects to represent user interface
+can contain Item objects to represent user interface

 components.
-The application can populate Form
+The application can populate Form objects

 with an arbitrary number of text, image, and other components; however,

-it is recommended that Form
+it is recommended that Form objects be kept simple and

 that they should be used to contain only a few, closely-related user